Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 For anyons the bra is replaced by a splitting tree, the ket by a fusion tree, and the coefficient bears indices corresponding to all labels on the splitting and fusion trees [e.g. \fref{fig:discoperators}(i)].

 However, we may also wish to define operators which act only on a finite subregion of the disc.
 In the same way that the fusion tree specifies how all the anyons in the system may be obtained starting from the vacuum state, in an appropriate basis we may interpret a portion of the fusion tree as specifying how all the anyons within a physically localised subregion may be obtained from a single initial charge.
 For example, in \fref{fig:anyonstates_sphere}(i), we see that charges $a_1$, $a_2$ and $a_3$ are obtained by splitting an initial charge of $x_2$, and in diagram (ii), charges $a_3$ and $a_4$ are obtained from $\tilde x_2$.
-We require that our operators respect superselection rules associated with the charge labels of the UMBTC, and consequently they cannot change this total charge, but their action within this region is otherwise unconstrained.
-A completely general local operator acting on $r$ adjacent sites on the disc may therefore be written in the form of \fref{fig:discoperators}(ii).
+We require that our operators respect superselection rules associated with the charge labels of the UBMTC, and consequently they cannot change this total charge, but their action within this region is otherwise unconstrained.
+A completely general local operator acting on $r$ sites on the disc may therefore be written in the form of \fref{fig:discoperators}(ii), where the description of the operator as ``local'' means that the $r$ sites are consecutive in the adopted fusion tree basis.
 As with the state of a system, the choice of fusion and splitting trees employed in this figure merely represent a choice of basis in which to represent the operator, and any alternative choice would have been equally valid.
 We also note that this construction includes the definition of a global operator on the disc, as the special case $r=n$.